dibyanshu12/recommendation-system/README.md

 # recommendation-system
-recommendation system using boltzmann machine
+in this project i have created movie recommendation system using Restricted Boltzmann Machine with an accuracy of 80%